Restaurant in Kraków, Poland

 For everything else in Kraków, our Kraków wineries guide and Kraków experiences guide cover the broader visit.
 Nami is a strong anchor for a food-focused trip to the city.

 Nami operates a Japanese beef-and-reef format at the €€€ price tier with Michelin Plate recognition in both 2024 and 2025.
 For a first visit, know that the menu is built around the pairing of quality beef and seafood through a Japanese cooking lens, so expect a curated, multi-course style experience rather than a standard à la carte dinner.
-The 4.6 Google rating across 889 reviews suggests the kitchen is consistent, which is useful to know if you're weighing a special-occasion booking.
-It's the strongest Japanese option in Kraków by credential, and the address on Stolarska 13 puts it within easy walking distance of central Old Town accommodation.
+It's the strongest Japanese option in Kraków by credential, the address on Stolarska 13 puts it within easy walking distance of central Old Town accommodation.

 At €€€, Nami's tasting format is well-positioned relative to its peers in Kraków.
 It holds Michelin Plate status for two consecutive years, which at this price tier represents solid value compared to Artesse, which operates at €€€€ without equivalent recognition.
 Whether the tasting menu specifically justifies the spend depends partly on when you visit: the seasonal seafood component is at its most interesting in autumn and late spring, so a visit outside peak summer will likely give you a more compelling progression of courses.
 If omakase or chef's-menu formats are your preference, this is the right venue in the city for that experience.